csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

    * You must have a regular meeting schedule established by the second meeting.

 Our team members are located in different countries so we can't have in-person meetings.
 Instead, We'll stay in touch via WeChat and zoom.
 We have decided to have at least one online zoom meeting a week so that everyone can report on what they have done and what they're planning to do, as well as the problems they have.
 We had our first meeting with our partner, Darryl, on Oct.
 7th.
-During the meeting, we first introduced ourselves and Darryl shared some of his stories and told us how he came up with the idea of the project.
+During the meeting, we first introduced ourselves and Darryl shared some of his stories and told us how he came up with the idea for the project.
 He also cleared up our questions, some of which are:
 #### Q: Who would be the target user of our product?
 People with cancer who wants to date someone, find a mentor or mentee.
 #### Q: Do you want this to be a mobile app or web app?